-In August, on a to-be-decided date, according to ocean tides and currents, Stefan Reinke, Ryan Leong and Timothy Marr will attempt to swim the Kaiwi Channel, a 26-mile open-water swim from Molokai to Oahu’s East side, with no outside swim assistance.
+In August, on a to-be-decided date, according to ocean tides and currents, Stefan Reinke, Ryan Leong, and Timothy Marr will attempt to swim the Kaiwi Channel, a 26-mile open-water swim from Molokai to Oahu’s East side, with no outside swim assistance.
 Since 1961, only 45+ swimmers have completed the crossing solo.
-These like-minded Boca go-getters will have an escort boat and will be provided nutrition stops in order to take in calories during the crossing, but they must remain in the water the entire time—no getting in or holding on to any vessels.
-Practice swims unite and prepare these athletes and they recently successfully completed a 12-mile swim from Maunalua Bay to Kaimana Beach.
+These like-minded BOCA go-getters will have an escort boat and will be provided nutrition stops to take in calories during the crossing, but they must remain in the water the entire time—no getting in or holding on to any vessels.
+Practice swims unite and prepare these athletes, and they recently successfully completed a 12-mile swim from Maunalua Bay to Kaimana Beach.

 Due to strong currents, the originally estimated five-hour trek lasted eight hours.
 These committed performers are not deterred.
 With Chris Gardner and Bill Goding as the support crew, the formula for success is in their favor.
 A lot depends on conditions on the given day, and there is more training ahead, but when the August date is announced, these competitors will rise to the challenge.